faidrn/convert-celsius-to-fahrenheit-applying-AI-with-python/README.md

 ### Machine learning

-We have a list of inputs and outputs, but we don't know how turn that inputs in that outputs.
+We have a list of inputs and outputs, but we don't know how turn those inputs in those outputs.
 That is, we don't know the algorithm that can do the conversion.

 ![](https://github.com/faidrn/convert-celsius-to-fahrenheit-applying-AI-with-python/blob/main/resources/images/machineLearning.png)